 I was spending a fair amount of money on binge food instead of using that money to surprise my loved ones or to take care of myself.

-If only I knew what I was going into the first time I managed to purge my meal… I don’t wish this nightmare to anybody.
+If only I knew what I was getting myself into the first time I managed to purge my meal… I don’t wish this nightmare to anyone.

 So each time you’d wonder about that again, just stop it straight and kick this vicious thought process in the butt!